The Values Challenge For Schools

 What is the Values Challenge?

-This one-hour workshop was developed four years ago by the UK Values Alliance, in collaboration with the Forward Institute, the RSA (the Royal Society of Arts) and the international consultancy PwC as a simple, effective and practical way for schools and other organisations around the world to focus on their organisation’s values for just one hour.
+This one-hour workshop was developed five years ago by the UK Values Alliance, in collaboration with the Forward Institute, the RSA (the Royal Society of Arts) and the international consultancy PwC as a simple, effective and practical way for schools and other organisations around the world to focus on their organisation’s values for just one hour.
 It is simple to run it and does not require any specialised facilitator.

 Since then, we have had very positive feedback from many different kinds of organisations, including many schools, telling us that the one-hour session had been highly effective for them and they would recommend it for others.